SDCs & Excise Taxes - City of Happy Valley

 3. Public facility capacity requirements of a particular development, and;

-4. Cost of capital improvements to provide adequate capacity to new users.
+4. The cost of capital improvements to provide adequate capacity to new users.

 SDCs in Happy Valley